shioya-lab-public/biotite/README.md

 ## Source Code Substitution

+no literal struct as args/rets no var args

 Suppose you are translating the `mcf_s` benchmark in SPEC CPU 2017, and you have had `mcf_s.dump`, `mcf_s.tdata`, and `spec_qsort.c` in the current directory, then the following commands will substitute the `spec_qsort` function.

 ``` shell